wingify/readme-central/docs/SDK Reference/gateway-service.md

 ### User Context and Pre-segmentation

 Whenever you evaluate a feature flag using the `getFlag` API in the SDK with the provided **user context** (which includes the unique user ID and optional parameters such as user-agent and IP address), the SDK checks if the feature flag rule contains any segmentation conditions that require **user-agent** or **location-related information**.
-These conditions may include factors such as:
+These segments includes:

 * **Operating system**
 * **Browser**